maz2198/Natural-Language-Processing/README.md

  - Hierachical Dirichlet Process (HDP)
  - Latent Dirichlet Allocation (LDA)

+The topics were identified across five countries where the conversation of Domestic Violence was most prominent; namely USA, UK, India, Nigeria & Kenya.

-The website and application can be viewed at [Domestic Violence: Topic Modelling](https://bfdelavega.wixsite.com/misitio).
+An in-depth report reviewing relevant literature, outlining the methodology taken and summarizing insights made, is available [here](Final Report_GroupA.pdf).
+The final website and application can be viewed at [Domestic Violence: Topic Modelling](https://bfdelavega.wixsite.com/misitio).

 This project was completed with my colleagues Adelina Akhsanova, Nisrine Ferahi, Begona Frigolet, Mohamed Amer and Prasanth Chakka.